 Key ingredients of Divya Medohar Vati

 Triphala is a combination of Amalaki, Bibhitaki, and Haritaki great source of vitamin C, linoleic oil, phospholipids and other important nutrients.
 It is a Rasayana drug and used for detoxifying and notifying the body.
 Triphala pacifies Vata-vikar and cleanses the digestive tract.
 It aid to elimination and purification.
 It tones and strengthens the digestive tract and promote regular and complete the evacuation of the bowels.
 It helps with the digestion and assimilation of food, improves blood circulation and has anti-inflammatory properties.

 It revitalizes the whole body by removing toxins, gas and distension whilst a nourishing the nervous system.
 It is good for anemia, fatigue, candida, cancer, allergies, constipation, diarrhea, yeast infections, indigestion and skin disorders.

 Guggulu is gum resin of a tree Commiphora mukul, found in arid- subtropical to tropical climate.
 Guggulu is highly effective in the treatment of Vata-vikar and inflammatory conditions.
 The gum resin contains guggul sterons Z and E, guggul sterols I-V, two diterpenoids- a terpene hydrocarbon named cembreneA and a diterpene alcohol- mukulol, a-camphrone and cembrene, long chain aliphatic tetrols- octadecan-1, 2, 3, 4-tetrol, eicosan-1, 2, 3, 4-tetrol and nonadecan-1, 2, 3, 4-tetrol.
 Major components from essential oil of gum resin are myrcene and dimyrcene.

 The gum resin is bitter, acrid, astringent, heating, aromatic, expectorant, digestive, anthelmintic, anti-inflammatory, anodyne, antiseptic, demulcent, carminative, emmenagogue, haematinic, diuretic, rejuvenating and general tonic.

-Guggulu is used in Ayurveda for treatment of arthritis, rheumatism, gout, lumbago, disorders of the nervous, respiratory, digestive and circulatory systems.
+Guggulu is used in Ayurveda for the treatment of arthritis, rheumatism, gout, lumbago, disorders of the nervous, respiratory, digestive and circulatory systems.
 It has anti-inflammatory with strong purifying and rejuvenating properties.